gruntwork-io/terraform-aws-couchbase/examples/local-mocks/README.md

-First, use the Packer template in the [couchbase-ami example](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/examples/couchbase-ami) to build a Docker image with Couchbase and Sync Gateway installed:
+First, use the Packer template in the [couchbase-ami example](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/examples/couchbase-ami) to build a Docker image with Couchbase and Sync Gateway installed on Ubuntu:

 ```
 packer build -only=ubuntu-docker couchbase.json